Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

-Before proceeding to the proof, which is essentially an application of our well-posedness result for the PDE~\eqref{random PDE 1}, we us make some comments on this result.
+Before proceeding to the proof, which is essentially an application of our well-posedness result for the deterministic PDE~\eqref{random PDE 1}, we make some comments on this result.

+\begin{remark} If $m>d$, we deduce by Sobolev embedding that, for every~$t \in [0,T]$, there exists a representative of $\Phi_t$ which is of class $C^{0,\alpha}_{\loc}(\mathbb{R}^d)$ for $\alpha=1-d/m$.
+However, we are not able to show that this representative is jointly continuous in $(t,x)$ \textup{(}we actually do not even show joint measurability\textup{)}, though such joint continuity is known to be true in the subcritical case \textup{(}see~\textup{\cite{FEDFLA11}}\textup{)}. \end{remark}

-\begin{remark} The existence part gives essentially a family a flows $\Phi^\omega$, parametrized by $\omega$ in $\Omega$, such that $\Phi(x)$ solves~\eqref{SDE} for a.\,e.\ $x$.
-The regularity part gives local weak differentiability of the flow and, if $m>d$, even H\"older continuity for a.\,e.\ $\omega$ and every $t$ (unfortunately, the full $P$-measure set $\Omega_t$ where this property holds can depend on $t$).
-The uniqueness part implies pathwise uniqueness among stochastic Lagrangian flows: given stochastic Lagrangian flows $\Phi^1$ and $\Phi^2$ solving~\eqref{SDE} (even adapted to some filtration larger than $\mc{F}$) and starting from the same initial datum of the form $1_{S} \mc{L}^d$, they necessarily coincide.
-Indeed, for a.\,e.\ $\omega$, $\td{\Phi}^1(\omega)$ and $\td{\Phi}^2(\omega)$ are Lagrangian flows solving the random ODE~\eqref{ODE} (with that $\omega$), so $\Phi^1=\Phi^2$ a.\,e..
-However, let us emphasize that path-by-path uniqueness is stronger than pathwise uniqueness: it says that, for each fixed $\ omega$ in a full $P$-measure set, any two Lagrangian flows, solving~\eqref{SDE} (interpreted as the random ODE~\eqref{ODE}) with $\omega$ fixed, must coincide, without any need to have adapted flows.
-On the other hands, while we can manage flows, we are not able to compare two solutions to the ODE~\eqref{ODE}, at $\omega$ fixed, starting from a fixed $x$, so we have no uniqueness result for~\eqref{SDE} with $x$ as initial datum.
-Let us remind however that pathwise uniqueness holds for~\eqref{SDE} (with $x$ fixed) under Krylov-R\"ockner conditions, see~\cite{KRYROE05}. \end{remark}
+\begin{remark} The existence part gives essentially a family a flows $\Phi^\omega$, parametrized by~$\omega \in \Omega$, such that $\Phi(x)$ solves~\eqref{SDE} for a.e.~$x$, while the regularity part gives local weak differentiability of the flow.
+The uniqueness part implies pathwise uniqueness among stochastic Lagrangian flows: given two stochastic Lagrangian flows $\Phi^1$ and $\Phi^2$ solving~\eqref{SDE} \textup{(}even adapted to some filtration larger than $(\mc{F}_t)_t$\textup{)} and starting from the same initial datum of the form $ \1_{S} \mc{L}^d$, they necessarily coincide.
+Indeed, for a.e.~$\omega \in \Omega$, $\td{\Phi}^1(\omega)$ and $\td{\Phi}^2(\omega)$ are Lagrangian flows solving the random ODE~\eqref{ODE} \textup{(}with that~$\omega$\textup{)}, so $\Phi^1=\Phi^2$ a.e..

+Let us emphasize that path-by-path uniqueness is stronger than pathwise uniqueness: it says that, for each fixed~$\omega$ in a full $P$-measure set, any two Lagrangian flows, solving~\eqref{SDE} \textup{(}interpreted as the random ODE~\eqref{ODE}\textup{)} with~$\omega$ fixed, must coincide, without any need to have adapted flows.
+On the other hands, while we can manage flows, we are not able to compare two solutions to the ODE~\eqref{ODE}, at~$\omega$ fixed, starting from a fixed~$x$, so we have no uniqueness result for~\eqref{SDE} with~$x$ as initial datum.
+Let us remind, however, that pathwise uniqueness holds for~\eqref{SDE} \textup{(}with~$x$ fixed\textup{)} under Krylov--R\"ockner conditions, see~\textup{\cite{KRYROE05}}. \end{remark}

+We also wish to recall a basic argument in measure theory, that we will use quite often: